opensearch-project/project-website/_posts/2024-05-30-Improving-Dashboards-usability-with-Vega.md

 ---
 layout: post
-title:  "Improving ease of use in OpenSearch Dashboards with Vega visualizations"
+title:  Improving ease of use in OpenSearch Dashboards with Vega visualizations
 authors:
 - apasun
 - lioperry